ib-ruby/ib-ruby/README.md

 ## RUNNING TESTS:

 The gem comes with a spec suit that may be used to test ib-ruby compatibility with your specific TWS/Gateway installation.
-Please read 'spec/Readme.md' in order to
+Please read 'spec/Readme.md' for more details about running specs.

 ## CONTRIBUTING: